by Dante Alighieri

 Beatrice as Teacher

 Beatrice differs from Virgil in a number of ways.
 The most important difference is her beauty.
+Virgil is not a hottie with a body.
 Beatrice's beauty is strongly emphasized, but here's the cool thing: she uses her looks as a teaching tool.
 Since she grows more gorgeous with every step up the celestial ladder, Dante can't keep his eyes off her, and she uses his fascination to demonstrate how her perfected vision attracts more of God's grace.